ZGarces98/MachineLearning/README.md

 Spawn Type - (shoot, shield, both) - Whether to only spawn shooters, shields, or both at the same time.

-H Activation - (LeakyReLU, Sigmoid) - The hidden layer activation function to use.
+H Activation - (LeakyReLU, Sigmoid, Swish) - The hidden layer activation function to use.

 O Activation - (Sigmoid, Softplus, SoftMax, Unstable SoftMax) - The output layer activation function to use.